ocadaruma/kafka-tunnel/README.md

 This enables you to use your Java Kafka clients in environments where Kafka brokers are behind a firewall and only HTTP is allowed.

 > [!WARNING]
-> This project is in very early stage of development.
+> This project is still in PoC phase.
 It's not ready for production use.

 ## How it works